Romedov/GraduationProject/README.md

 # GraduationProject
 FDP Graduation Project.
-This is the on-line cashbox application development graduation project
+This is the on-line cashbox application development graduation project.